Claude Cowork vs. Microsoft Copilot for M365

 The Hybrid Reality

 Security note: Do not treat the two tools as interchangeable.
-Microsoft Copilot is governed through Microsoft 365 tenant controls, while Cowork runs through Claude Desktop with local file access and Cowork-specific controls.
-Enterprise teams should review both products against their own data, connector, and device policies.
+Microsoft Copilot is governed through Microsoft 365 controls, while Cowork uses Claude's plan, connector, session, and device controls.
+Enterprise teams should review both products against their own data, connector, and device policies before deploying either at scale.